Waamer/HackWestern12_Proj/README.md

 - **Cost barrier**: $100-250 per session without insurance
 - **Stigma** prevents many from seeking help

-### How EmotiVoice Helps
+### How Echoes Helps
 - ✅ **Immediate 24/7 support** - No waiting lists or appointments
 - ✅ **Emotion-aware responses** - Understands stress/fear in your voice even when you say "I'm fine"
 - ✅ **Judgment-free space** - Complete privacy and confidentiality
 - ✅ **Actionable guidance** - Practical advice tailored to your unique situation
 - ✅ **Crisis detection** - Recognizes urgent situations and recommends professional help

-> **Note:** EmotiVoice is a supportive companion, not a replacement for professional therapy.
+> **Note:** Echoes is a supportive companion, not a replacement for professional therapy.
 For serious mental health concerns, please consult a licensed professional.

 ---